jakesmith4/jakesmith4/README.md

 ![Front End Development](https://github.com/jakesmith4/jakesmith4/blob/main/jakeprofilegit.png)

 # Jacob Smith
-👋 I'm Jacob Smith from North Texas,  and I enjoy building responsive websites with HTML, CSS, and Javascript.
-I really enjoy mobile first design, and frameworks like React ⚛️.
-I hope to get more into React ⚛️ more in the future projects.
-For now my main focus is on the 3 main core languages.
+👋 I'm Jacob Smith from North Texas,  and I enjoy building responsive websites with HTML, CSS, and Javascript 😃😁.
+I really enjoy mobile first design 📲 and frameworks like React⚛️.
+I hope to get more into React ⚛️ in future projects.
+For now my main focus is on the 3 main core languages, HTML, CSS and Javascript.
 You can check out my facebook profile at https://www.facebook.com/profile.php?id=100000047980515

 ## Skills and Experience
 🖥 HTML